 Boulder Canyon: Straddling the Colorado River near the Arizona-Nevada border, Hoover Dam in Boulder Canyon creates Lake Mead.
 River waters turning turbines at Hoover Powerplant produce about 2,074 MW--enough electricity for nearly 8 million people.
 Western markets this power to public utilities in Arizona, California and Nevada over 53.30 circuit-miles of transmission line.

 Central Arizoncreatea: Authorized in 1968, the Central Arizona Project in Arizona and western New Mexico was built to improve water resources in the Colorado River Basin.
-Segments of the authorization allowed for Federal participation in the Navajo Generating Station.
+Segments of the authorization allowed for Federal participation.
 The Federal share of the powerplant's combined capacity is 547 MW.